Miro Konôpka

-Miroslav "Miro" Konôpka (born 21 January 1962) is a Slovak racing driver who most recently competed in the FIA World Endurance Championship with his own team, ARC Bratislava.
+Miroslav Konôpka (born 21 January 1962) is a Slovak racing driver who most recently competed in the FIA World Endurance Championship with his own team, ARC Bratislava.

 Racing record

 Konôpka with Horst Felbermayr at the 2010 24 Hours of Le Mans drivers' parade.
 This was Konôpka second Le Mans appearance and the only one in Team Felbermayr-Proton colors.

 Konôpka taking part in the 2022 Grand Prix of Slovakia at the Automotodróm Slovakia Ring with ARC Bratislava.

 Konôpka competing in an ESET Cup Series / FIA CEZ endurance race at the 2023 Grand Prix of Slovakia, which he eventually won.
 Unlike the previous year (above), he used a Ligier JS P320 instead of the older JS P217.